Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

 - ●GPAI model obligations.
 Transparency, documentation, copyright, and systemic-risk obligations for general-purpose AI model providers have been in force since August 2, 2025.
 The GPAI Code of Practice framework continues to apply.

 - ●AI literacy (Article 4).
 Formally in force since February 2025.
-Some proposed Omnibus text would soften the obligation to "encouragement," but the current legal position is that AI literacy is a binding requirement for anyone using AI inside an organization that serves EU users.
+Some Omnibus drafts would have softened the obligation to "encouragement," but organizations should still treat AI literacy as a live governance requirement for AI systems serving EU users.

 - ●Governance rules and the AI Office.
 The EU AI Office, the AI Board, and Scientific Panel structures have all been operational since August 2025.
 They are not paused.